zmsy/zmsy.github.io/content/blog/reverse-engineering-espn/index.md

 "((a + b - c - d + (2.4 * (e + b + f))) * ((g + (b * 0.26) + (f * 0.53) + (h * 0.64) - (i * 0.03)) + (3 * (e + b + f))) / (9 * (e + b + f))) - (0.9 * (e + b + f))"
 ```

 This...doesn't look like any of the formulas I've seen thus far.
-Just by looking at the coefficients in use here, it seems closest to the [2002 formulation of RC defined on Captain Calculator](https://captaincalculator.com/sports/baseball/runs-created-calculator/), which has some heavy overlap with this.
+Just by looking at the coefficients in use here, it seems closest to the [2002 formulation of RC](https://en.wikipedia.org/wiki/Runs_created#2002_version_of_runs_created), which has some heavy overlap with this.

 Another issue here is that the arguments are anonymous.
 I'm not sure, from looking at them, what any of the variables here are used for.
 Complicating this slightly further?
 It looks like the argument _values_ are the exact same for every single cell, regardless of the outcome.